Cloud Storage for Multi-Service Battery Operation (Extended Version): Introduction

-The advantage of the Cloud Storage for the end users is that while they operate these virtual batteries the same way they would do with their own individual battery, mainly for behind the meter energy arbitrage, they enjoy lower costs thanks to sharing and economy of scale as well as the flexibility convenience of cloud services (e.g. they can adjust their virtual storage capacities over time).
-Moreover, Cloud Storage does not have the problems of behind the meter batteries such as risk of fire, need for available space or moving the battery at each relocation.
+This paper addresses multi-service battery operation, specifically for the case of sharing battery between two services: grid congestion management and {\em cloud energy storage}.
+Cloud storage is a storage service that allows different end users to have access to \emph{virtual storage} capacities contracted with a service provider, called a \emph{cloud storage operator} (CSO) who operates centralized large-scale batteries.
+Cloud storage has gained attention for the flexibility it provides for end-users; while end users operate these virtual batteries the same way they would do with their own individual battery, mainly for behind-the-meter energy arbitrage, they enjoy lower costs thanks to sharing and economy of scale as well as the flexibility convenience of cloud services (e.g., they can adjust their virtual storage capacities over time).
+Moreover, cloud storage does not have the problems of behind the meter batteries such as risk of fire, need for available space, or moving the battery at each relocation.
+On the other hand, cloud storage as a low priority service is suitable for a multi-service battery operation with high priority reliability services like grid congestion, frequency, or voltage control (see Section \ref{sec: RTE} for more discussion on technology and regulations for cloud storage).
+The agents and their interactions under cloud electricity storage multi-service setup are illustrated in Figure \ref{model}.